 A statement of another person's intention is a representation of the existence of the intention1.
-It may be construed as such a representation, and not as a guarantee, even when accompanied or fortified by such expressions as 'we do not hesitate to guarantee'
+It may be construed as such a representation, and not as a guarantee, even when accompanied or fortified by such expressions as 'we do not hesitate to guarantee'2, if they can fairly be regarded as mere figurative forms of vernacular speech.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.